keymanapp/keyboards/experimental/r/remington_gail/README.md

 Description
 -----------

-This keyboard mimics the Remington GAIL typewriter layout for Hindi.
+This keyboard is an implementation of the Remington-GAIL typewriter layout for Hindi.
+Specifically, it is based on and mimics the implementation by Webduniya for Hindi Indic Input 3.

 This keyboard is considered experimental until it has been sufficiently tested.

 Links